xiaolongTang163/PUMG/README.md

 python test.py
 ```

+## Acknowledgement
+Thanks for previous works [PC2-PU](https://github.com/chenlongwhu/PC2-PU), as our codebase are mainly based on them.
+Thanks for the reviewers' valuable comments on this paper.

-# The code will be updated soon.
+## The code will be updated soon.